MirageNet/Mirage/doc/Articles/Guides/Sync/SyncDictionary.md

 # SyncDictionary

-A SyncDictionary is an associative array containing an unordered list of key, value pairs.
-Keys and values can be of the following types:
+A <xref:Mirage.SyncDictionary`2> is an associative array containing an unordered list of key, value pairs.
+Keys and values can be any of [Mirage supported types](../DataTypes.md).
--   Basic type (byte, int, float, string, UInt64, etc)
--   Built-in Unity math type (Vector3, Quaternion, etc)
--   NetworkIdentity
--   Game object with a NetworkIdentity component attached.
--   Struct with any of the above

-SyncDictionary works much like [SyncLists](SyncLists.md): when you make a change on the server the change is propagated to all clients and the Callback is called.
+SyncDictionary works much like [SyncLists](SyncLists.md): when you make a change on the server, the change is propagated to all clients and the appropriate callback is called.

-To use it, create a class that derives from SyncDictionary for your specific type.
-This is necessary because the Weaver will add methods to that class.
-Then add a field to your NetworkBehaviour class.

-> Note that by the time you subscribe to the callback, the dictionary will already be initialized, so you will not get a call for the initial data, only updates.</p>
+## Usage
+Add a field of type `SyncDictionary<TKey, TValue>` on any <xref:Mirage.NetworkBehaviour> where `TKey` and `TValue` can be any supported Mirage type and initialize it.

+> [!IMPORTANT]
->Note SyncDictionaries must be initialized in the constructor, not in Startxxx().
-You can make them readonly to ensure correct usage.
+> You need to initialize the SyncDictionary immediately after definition in order for them to work.
+You can mark them as `readonly` to enforce proper usage.

-## Simple Example
+### Basic example
 ```cs
 using UnityEngine;
 using Mirage;